Bibliographic Sources

 The sources.json corpus maintains a comprehensive bibliographic database supporting all platform content with:

-• Complete academic citations in both Arabic and English
+- Complete academic citations in Arabic, English, and French

 Source Types